ology/techn.ology.net/blog/2024/01/05/midi-rock-stone/index.markdown

 The labeled photos are actually the best documentation.
 The device comes with a small text file that introduces the Stone and reiterates the configuration settings.

-Anyway, I was determined to figure it out from the perspective of the MIDI signals it transmits, because puzzling it out from the "documentation" is not entirely enlightening.
+However, I was determined to figure it out from the perspective of the MIDI signals it transmits.
+Here is my analysis of the signals transmitted, with the command

-Here is my analysis of the signals transmitted, with the command `aseqdump -p 'MIDI ROCK Joystick'` :
+`aseqdump -p 'MIDI ROCK Joystick'` :

       Source   Event                  Ch  Data                     # comment